More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 - Toggle 'Show Steps' to enable

-- Click any step to copy its color
+- Click any stop to copy its color

 All mixing happens instantly as you adjust settings!